thearrival/project-code/README.md

 - Download NWPU-RESISC45 dataset from google drive.

- then write  specify the path in the code to create connection between the code and the operation system.

- then follow the code setups.
+ Then write  specify the path in the code to create connection between the code and the operation. then follow the code setups.